Polygamy: Scientific and prehistorical perspectives

-Recent anthropological data suggest that the modern concept of life-long monogamy has been in place for only the last 1,000 years.
-Genetic evidence has demonstrated that a greater proportion of men began contributing to the genetic pool between 5,000 and 10,000 years ago, which suggests that reproductive monogamy became more common at that time.
-This would correspond to the Neolithic agricultural revolution.
+There are conflicting theories for the causes that drove monogamy to develop in humans.
+It is argued by Lukas and Clutton-Brock that monogamy developed as a result of males trying to defend females from other mates, stemming from the females' need to defend food territories across a large area.
+Other theories like by Kit Otie suggest that monogamy developed to prevent infanticide committed by other competing males.
+Recent literature affirms that monogamous pair bonding encouraged cooperative breeding and was succeeded by paternal care of offspring, which allowed for kin selection and greater cooperation within and between groups.
+Genetic evidence has demonstrated that a greater proportion of men began contributing to the genetic pool between 5,000 and 10,000 years ago, which suggests that sexual monogamy became increasingly common at that time.
+Other perspectives include that the change in contributors to the genetic pool corresponds to changes in social monogamy that occurred in response to the Neolithic agricultural revolution.
 During this time, formerly nomadic societies began to claim and settle land for farming, leading to the advent of property ownership and therefore inheritance.
 Men would therefore seek to ensure that their land would go to direct descendants and had a vested interest in limiting the sexual activities of their reproductive partners.
-It is possible that the concept of marriage and permanent monogamy evolved at this time.
+It is possible that the concept of marriage came about at this time.
+However, evidence that social monogamy occurred earlier contradicts this.

 Other scientific arguments for monogamy prior to 2003 were based on characteristics of reproductive physiology, such as sperm competition, sexual selection in primates, and body size characteristics.
 A 2019 synthesis of these and other data found that the weight of the evidence supports a mating bond that may include polygyny or polyandry, but is most likely to be predominantly serial monogamy.